RICHARD GENE BARBERA

 Many viewers have shared that my coastal landscapes remind them of the natural beauty along the Maine shoreline and evoke their own familiar coastal experiences.
 My aim is to capture this majestic yet precarious environment before it is lost.
 Stylistically, I break each scene into mosaic-like pieces, with fractured brushwork and composition.
 The fragmented, puzzle-like style suggests the complexity hiding beneath the surface of these environments.

-Richard “Gene” Barbera tries to piece shapes together like a puzzle to form the image.
-Keeping the visual to a minimum, he learned keeping simple gets a better reaction.
-Let the viewer put the pieces together.
-He draws most of his inspiration from recognizable images from the coastal images and especially the Portland, ME area, where he grew up, and learned to practice art under visiting artist at the Portland School of Art (before MECA).
-Before finishing his degree in graphic design at the University of Hartford, he attended the University of Southern Maine where he was able to practice drawing and painting.
-Barbera moved to the New York City area after college, and designed large scale branding identities for large international companies.
-When he is not painting, or practicing art, Barbera travels to Madrid, Spain with his wife and two young children, where he manages to find more inspiration in his travels.
+My vision comes from a deep concern for the environment and desire to inspire conservation efforts.
+My hope is that my work rekindles the viewer’s sense of wonder in nature.
+Through my lifelong connection to this place, I strive to share the majestic, yet precarious beauty of the Maine coast.I practice art under visiting artist at the Portland School of Art (before MECA).
+Before finishing I gained a degree in graphic design at the University of Hartford, after attending the University of Southern Maine where I was able to practice drawing and painting.
+I moved to the New York City area after college, and designed large scale branding identities for large international companies such as NHL, Topps, Colgate, and NARS Group.
+When he is not painting, or practicing art, I always travels to Madrid, Spain with his wife and two young children, where he manages to find more inspiration in his travels.